kaittah/streamlit-openweathermap-connector/README.md

 #### Streamlit OpenWeatherMap Connector

 The demo app shows how easy it is to connect to OpenWeatherMap's API using Streamlit's `experimental_connection`.
 This feature streamlines the handling of secrets and other repetitive code often reused to connect to the OpenWeatherMap API.
+See the app [here](https://app-openweathermap-connector-df6bhfemyu8vhwsawkgwm9.streamlit.app/).

-In a  `.streamlit/secrets.toml` file, you'll need to provide the api key as follows:
+To run it locally: in a  `.streamlit/secrets.toml` file, you'll need to provide the api key as follows:
 ```
 owm_api_key = "____"
 ```